jan-dh/sketch-tailwind/README.md

 # Sketch Tailwind

+Note: This plugin will not be updated.
+I don't own a Sketch licence anymore and plugin development for Sketch is a bit of a pain tbh.
+Have made a Figma version of this plugin, you can find it over [here](https://www.figma.com/c/plugin/785619431629077634/Figma-Tailwindcss).
+That version is still being maintained and input for new features is welcome in the [repo](https://github.com/jan-dh/figma-tailwindcss/).

 A plugin that tries to bridge the gap between design and code.
 Sketch Tailwind lets you export aspects of a design made in Sketch to a javascript `theme` file that can easily be used with Tailwind CSS.

 ---